Master's requirements

 General entry requirements

-To meet the general entry requirements for master's level (second cycle) studies, you must have been awarded a Bachelor's degree (equivalent to a Swedish kandidatexamen) from an internationally recognised university.
+To meet the general entry requirements for master's level (second cycle) studies, you must have been awarded a bachelor's degree (equivalent to a Swedish kandidatexamen) from an internationally recognised university.

 The Swedish kandidatexamen is the degree received after completing studies at the bachelor's level.
 Applicants with foreign qualifications need the equivalent of the Swedish Bachelor's degree (kandidatexamen) to be eligible for studies at the master's level (second cycle).